Shadows House

 Shadows House (シャドーハウス, Shadō Hausu) is a Japanese manga series written and illustrated by the duo Somato.
-It has been serialized in Shueisha's seinen manga magazine Weekly Young Jump since September 2018, with its chapters collected in 20 tankōbon volumes as of July 2025.
+It has been serialized in Shueisha's seinen manga magazine Weekly Young Jump since September 2018, with its chapters collected in 22 tankōbon volumes as of July 2026.

 A 13-episode anime television series adaptation produced by CloverWorks aired from April to July 2021.
-A 12-episode second season aired from July to September 2022.
+A second 12-episode season aired from July to September 2022.

 Plot

-In a grandiose and dark mansion live the denizens of the Shadow House, attended by their Living Doll partners who endlessly clean the soot their masters emit.
+In a grandiose mansion live the denizens of the Shadow House, attended by their Living Doll partners who endlessly clean the soot their masters emit.
 Emilico, a young and cheerful Living Doll, is delighted to start serving her mistress Kate.
 As the two grow closer and are slowly exposed to various events within the House, they start to discover a number of dark secrets.

 Media

 Manga

 Written and illustrated by the duo Somato (specifically, written and designed by Nori and illustrated by Hisshi), Shadows House started in Shueisha's seinen manga magazine Weekly Young Jump on September 6, 2018; the Weekly Young Jump app, YanJan!, distributes a full-color version of the series.
 In July 2024, the manga entered its final story arc, and Somato announced a new serialization schedule: two chapters followed by a two-issue break, replacing the previous three-chapter-one-break cycle.
 They also noted that the story writer's health, poor since 2023, had not improved.
 Somato estimated at least one more year of serialization at this pace.

 Shueisha has compiled its chapters into individual tankōbon volumes.
 The first volume was released on January 18, 2019.
-As of July 17, 2025, 20 volumes have been released.
+As of July 17, 2026, 22 volumes have been released.

 The manga has been licensed for English release in North America by Yen Press, with the first volume released on June 21, 2022.
 As of January 21, 2025, eight volumes have been released.

 A ten-page special crossover chapter with Somato's previous manga series, Kuro, titled "Shadows House × Kuro" (シャドーハウス × 黒, Shadō Hausu Kuro), was published in Young Jump Heroine on August 10, 2022.